-- Create an account via our ecar connect app or esb.ie/ecars - 2.
-Choose your plan: Membership vs Pay As You Go (PAYG)
+- 1. Create an account via our ecar connect app or esb.ie/ecars - 2.
+Choose your plan: Membership vs PAYG esb.ie/ecars/price-plans/membership

 If you'll be using our network a lot (more than 5 times a month), you might benefit from the Membership plan.
 With this plan, you pay a monthly fee to enjoy a discounted rate on every charge.
 To find out more about Membership go to: